sk8terboyz/Developer-Playground/README.md

         - Dedicate a page for just playing around with animation styles with JavaScript or CSS
     - 3D Mapping of environments
         - I've been wanting to get into 3D mapping for awhile now, but that may be something restricted towards non web-based languages.
 I will look into this later on.
+    - Bouncy Balls/Ball Pit
+        - Bouncy Balls should be doable after I figure out the bouncing kernals in the popcorn game